flamebousteur/mcpl/README.md

 # mcpl (minecraft preprocessing language)

-mcpl looks like the c preprocessor with some minecraft specific features.
+mcpl looks like the c preprocessor with some specific features.

 ## Features
 ```c